Flexible Moral Hazard Problems with Adverse Selection: Model

 Under \eqref{PRE-FOC} and $\underline{c} = 0$, limited liability implies $m\geq 0$.
 Since $m$ is a constant term in the contract that doesn't affect the implemented distribution, we must have $m=0$ at the optimal contract.
 Hence, the principal's problem can be formulated as

-Note that when we are stating the principal's problem, we assume that the agent would choose the recommended distribution as long as there doesn't exist a strictly better alternative, even though there can be other output distributions that yield the same payoff to him.
+Note that when we are stating the principal's problem, we assume that the agent chooses the recommended distribution as long as there doesn't exist a strictly better alternative, even though there can be other output distributions that yield the same payoff to him.